Desirable Difficulties

 What it is – and why it’s useful

 Psychologist Robert A. Bjork wrote about Desirable Difficulties in 1994 in his research on learning and memory.
-He found that some conditions which make learning seem harder at the time can actually improve long-term memory and the ability to apply what you have learned in new situations.
+He found that some conditions which make learning feel harder at the time can improve long-term memory and help people apply what they have learned in new situations.

-The key point is that what feels easy isn’t always effective.
+The key takeaway is that what feels easy is not always effective.

-Some stress is just draining, and some environments are genuinely harmful.
+Some stress, however, is just draining, and some environments are genuinely harmful.
 Some pressure is too much, too soon, or just misery for its own sake.
-(You are allowed to enjoy yourself).
+You are allowed to enjoy yourself.

 Spotting the difference has to be an ongoing project.